-The firm of Deloitte & Touche LLP, independent registered public accounting firm, has been selected by the Audit Committee as our auditors for the fiscal year ending December 31, 2017.
-Deloitte & Touche LLP acted as the independent registered public accounting firm for Syndax for the years ended December 31, 2016, 2015 and 2014.
+The firm of Deloitte & Touche LLP, independent registered public accounting firm, has been selected by the Audit Committee as our auditors for the fiscal year ending December 31, 2018.
+Deloitte & Touche LLP acted as the independent registered public accounting firm for Syndax since 2008.
 A representative of Deloitte & Touche LLP is expected to be present at the Annual Meeting with the opportunity to make a statement if he or she desires and to respond to appropriate questions.